UBC-Thunderbots/Software/docs/software-architecture-and-design.md

 - `/layers` contains all the [layers](#layers) we use to organize and group together graphics.

 ### Layers
 We organize our graphics into "layers" so that we can toggle the visibility of different parts of our visualization.
 Each layer is responsible for visualizing a specific portion of our AI (e.g. vision data, path planning, passing, etc.).
 A layer can also handle layer-specific functionality; for instance, `GLWorldLayer` lets the user place or kick the ball using the mouse.
-The base class for a layer is [`GLLayer`](../src/software/thunderscope/gl/gl_layer.py).
+The base class for a layer is [`GLLayer`](../src/software/thunderscope/gl/layers/gl_layer.py).

 A `GLLayer` is in fact a `GLGraphicsItem` that is added to the scenegraph.
 When we add or remove `GLGraphicsItem`s to a `GLLayer`, we're actually setting the `GLLayer` as the parent of the `GLGraphicsItem`; this is because the scenegraph has a tree-like structure.
 In theory, `GLLayer`s could also be nested within one another.

 # Inter-process Communication
-Since [Thunderscope](#thunderscope) runs in a separate process from our [Fullsystem](#fullsystem), we use [Unix domain sockets](https://en.wikipedia.org/wiki/Unix_domain_socket) to facilitate communication between our Fullsystem and Thunderscope.
+Since [Thunderscope](#thunderscope) runs in a separate process from [Fullsystem](#fullsystem), we use [Unix domain sockets](https://en.wikipedia.org/wiki/Unix_domain_socket) to facilitate communication between Fullsystem and Thunderscope.
 Unix sockets [have high throughput and are very performant](https://stackoverflow.com/a/29436429/20199855); we simply bind the unix socket to a file path and pass data between processes, instead of having to deal with TCP/IP overhead just to send and receive data on the same computer.

-The data sent between the Fullsystem and Thunderscope is serialized using [protobufs](#protobuf).
+The data sent between Fullsystem and Thunderscope is serialized using [protobufs](#protobuf).
 Some data, such as data that goes through our [Backend](#backend) (vision data, game controller commands, [Worlds](#world) from [Sensor Fusion](#sensor-fusion), etc.), is sent using unix senders owned by those parts of the Fullsystem directly.
-In other parts of our Fullsystem (FSMs, pass generator, navigator, etc.), we want to delegate away the responsibility of managing unix senders and have a more lightweight way of sending protobufs to Thunderscope.
+In other parts of Fullsystem (FSMs, pass generator, navigator, etc.), we want to delegate away the responsibility of managing unix senders and have a more lightweight way of sending protobufs to Thunderscope.
 We don’t want to dependency inject a "communication" object everywhere we have visualizable data to send to Thunderscope, so we use the [`g3log`](https://kjellkod.github.io/g3log/) logger used throughout our codebase.

 `g3log` is a fast and thread-safe way to log data with custom handlers called “sinks".
 Importantly, it gives us a static [singleton](#singleton-design-pattern) that can be called anywhere.
 Logging a protobuf will send it to our custom protobuf `g3log` sink, which lazily initializes unix senders based on the type of protobuf that is logged.
 The sink then sends the protobuf over the socket to listeners.